Nová Pec: Administrative division

+Pěkná forms an exclave of the municipal territory.

+Etymology

+The name means 'new furnace' in Czech.
+A pitch furnace was built here before the village was founded.

 Geography

 Nová Pec is located about 29 km south of Prachatice and 48 km southwest of České Budějovice.
-It is situated on the tripoint of the Czech Republic, Germany and Austria.
+The tripoint of the Czech Republic, Germany and Austria is situated on the municipal border.